 The distribution in China has witnessed the rapid transformation and upgrade of the retail industry.
-With the huge potential of the big consumer market, many manufacturers and retailers have tried their best to expand their distribution network as well as improving supply chain efficiency in recent years.
-The Chinese government has also launched multiple initiatives to support the distribution sector in order to boosting domestic consumption.
+With the huge potential of the big consumer market, many manufacturers and retailers have tried their best to expand their distribution network as well as improve supply chain efficiency in recent years.
+The Chinese government has also launched multiple initiatives to support the distribution sector in order to boost domestic consumption.

-The Rapid development of retailers put a lot of pressures on the traditional wholesalers and distributors.
-They have to face adaptation to survive in this new era of distribution industry.
+The Rapid development of retailers put a lot of pressure on the traditional wholesalers and distributors.
+They have to face adaptation to survive in this new era of the distribution industry.
 Nevertheless, given the vast geographical span and huge regional differences, distribution in China remains a complicated task.

 In recent years, the Chinese government has invested a great deal in the country’s logistics infrastructure.
 China allocated nearly 40 percent of its massive 2008 economic stimulus (¥1.5 trillion [$219 billion]) to public infrastructure development.
 In 2009, China built or upgraded 156,000 rural stores and 1,100 distribution centers across the country, according to MOFCOM.
 China now has 420,000 rural stores that cover 75 percent of all townships and 50 percent of all administrative villages.

 Due to a highly fragmented industry in China, logistics here is hard to realize efficient and low-cost product delivery.
 With more than 730,000 registered logistics operators, according to the Global Supply Chain Council, coordinating supply chain capacity and material handling often affect material flows.